List of Aqua Teen Hunger Force characters: Markula

 Voiced by Matt Maiellaro, Markula is a vampire and the Landlord of the Aqua Teens and Carl.
 He appears in the episodes "Robots Everywhere", "Sirens", "Couple Skates", "Vampirus", and "The Greatest Story Ever Told".
 He also appears in the direct-to-video movie Aqua Teen Forever: Plantasm.
 In the first couple of episodes of season five, Markula had demons kidnap the Aqua Teens, because he refused to fix a gas leak, so they refused to pay for October's rent.
-In those episodes Carl received new neighbors that irritated Carl and, in the same breath, overjoyed Markula.
+In those episodes Carl received new neighbors that irritated him and, in the same breath, overjoyed Markula.
 Markula also has the power to mutate living things by biting them.
 Markula was eventually killed by Carl with a bottle of garlic champagne in the episode "Couples Skate" exclaiming "Open wide, jackass!".
 He was 4,040 years old.
 In the very next episode (Reedickyoulus), Frylock said "Finally, I keep telling and telling our landlord" even though Markula was dead at the time.
 Somehow Markula survived, because he shows up in a season 8 episode in which he and a bunch of bats have a virus that affects Carl, but not Shake.